microservices-course/sdu_dm820_2015/README.md

 1. Fork this repository in your user account.
 2. Have a look at [the rubric for the evaluation of microservices](https://github.com/microservices-course/material/blob/master/rubrics/design.md).
 3. Try to improve the code with respect to some aspect described in the rubric.
+Your improvement does not need to be complete!
+If it is complicated, just make a sketch; we will then discuss it at the next lecture.
+Commit the changes to your own git repository (the "fork").
 4. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) to discuss your changes.

 # Exercise 3